TylerTheGuyler-InStyler/hello_world/README.md

 # Practice Run

-# Still making thinga up for the sake of learning this
+# Still making things up for the sake of learning this